George Smith (rugby union): Queensland Reds and Suntory: 2016–2018

 In mid 2016 it was confirmed that Smith would leave Wasps in England to return to Japanese club Suntory Sungoliath, and that he would also play for the Queensland Reds in the 2017 and 2018 Super Rugby seasons.

 On 13 July 2018, Smith played his final home game for Queensland Reds, having initially been ruled out with a knee injury.
 This was his final professional game in Australia.

 Bristol: 2018–2019

 Smith joined the Bristol Bears in England for their 2018–19 Premiership Rugby season.
 He retired from professional rugby at the end of that season.

 Personal life

 Smith, who is of Tongan background, is the older brother of fellow Brumbies player and Tongan rugby league international Tyrone Smith.

 He was easily recognised on the field by his dreadlocked hair style until late 2006 – when he decided to sell his dreadlocks for charity.
 They were given to a charity for younger people with cancer.

 Smith was the face of the Australian version of Electronic Arts' video game Rugby 2005.

+Honours and awards

-He was made a Member of the Order of Australia in 2012.
+Smith was appointed a Member of the Order of Australia in 2012.
+In 2024, he was an inaugural inductee into the Pasifika Rugby Hall of Fame.
+In 2025, he was inducted into ACT Sport Hall of Fame as an Athlete Member.